Reflux & Hiatus Hernia Treatment

 Is reflux surgery permanent?

-Surgery provides long-term relief for most patients, though outcomes vary depending on individual factors.
+Surgery provides long-term relief for most patients, although outcomes can depend on individual factors.

 How long is recovery after surgery?